 Having experienced recruiters who are solely dedicated to finding the right candidate for your position keeps you unbiased in your selection, allowing you to select the best candidate with most talent for the job.

 Other cases where hiring a recruiter can be advantageous is when you're new to an area or opening a new location in a different region.
 Your network of contacts may only extend to your current geographic area, so a recruiting service with local knowledge may make it easier for you, according to Josh Williams of recruiting service Smart, Savvy + Associates.

-Recruiting services go beyond just posting help wanted ads on the usual job websites.
-They network and seek out the specialized talent that you're after, sparking interest in individuals who are already employed, but open to a change.
-These agencies sell your company to these interested parties and convince them that their talents would be more appreciated and rewarded at your company.
+Recruiting services go beyond posting help-wanted ads on the usual job websites.
+They network and seek out the specialized talent that you're after, sparking interest in individuals who are already employed but open to a change.
+These agencies sell your company to these interested parties, and convince them that their talents would be more appreciated and rewarded at your company.

-Professional recruiting services are likely to help you find great talent to add to your payroll, but the reality is that they can be costly.
-Typically, a recruiter will charge a fee based on a percentage (usually between 10 to 20 percent) of the chosen candidate's salary.
-So, depending on the position being filled, this can be a steep price.
+Professional recruiting services are likely to help you find great talent to add to your company, but the reality is that they can be costly.
+Typically, a recruiter's fee is a percentage (usually 10% to 20%) of the chosen candidate's salary.
+Depending on the position being filled, this can be a steep price.